Council is planning to develop a Regional Aquatic, Arts and Leisure Centre at Mackay Park, Batemans Bay.

 Concept Plan and Business Case

-On 29 August 2017, Council held an Extraordinary Meeting to consider a draft business case and concept plans for 2 options for redevelopment of the Batemans Bay Mackay Park Precinct for a Regional Aquatic Centre and Arts and Cultural Facility.
-Council resolved to endorse option 1, being the development of a Regional Aquatic Centre, Arts & Cultural Facility and gateway Visitor Centre, on the southern part of the precinct for the purpose of seeking grant funding to construct the facility.
+On 29 August 2017, Council held an Extraordinary Meeting to consider a draft business case and concept plans for two options for redevelopment of the Batemans Bay Mackay Park Precinct for a Regional Aquatic Centre and Arts and Cultural Facility.
+Council resolved to endorse option one, being the development of a Regional Aquatic Arts and Leisure Centre and gateway visitor ventre, on the southern part of the precinct for the purpose of seeking grant funding to construct the facility.

 The concept plan includes: